Shris7/Advanced_Physical_Design/README.md

 ![image](https://user-images.githubusercontent.com/92938137/182759422-e72ffdf5-8deb-4a15-adab-530fad25903c.png)

  ### Introduction to OpenLANE
- OpenLANE is a open source tool using which we can perfomr a complete RTL to GDSII analysins.
+ OpenLANE is a open source tool using which we can perfome a complete RTL to GDSII analysis.
 It compromises of various open soruce tools such as yosys,magic,netgen,fault, openROAD.
 The figure below describes the architecture of OpenLANE.

  ![image](https://user-images.githubusercontent.com/92938137/182760008-1ce00f18-20e4-4e08-9223-d0694ec9f2af.png)